MisterIXI/Noteanalyser/README.md

 # Usage
 The Programm features 4 Flags:
-- "-S": activates the Screen
+- "-S": activates the Screen (requires the program to be run as root)
-- "-L": uses LEDs to output results
+- "-L": uses LEDs to output results (requires the program to be run as root)
 - "-G": outputs the results to files and uses gnuplot to graph them into .png
 - "-M": Recognize multiple Notes instead of a single one